Lake Ontario: Human history

-During the War of 1812, the Royal Navy and US Navy operated substantial shipyards at Kingston, Ontario and Sackets Harbor, New York, respectively, and fought in several engagements for control of Lake Ontario.
+During the War of 1812, the Royal Navy and US Navy operated substantial shipyards at Kingston, Ontario, and Sackets Harbor, New York, respectively, and fought in several engagements for control of Lake Ontario.
 The Great Lakes, including Lake Ontario, were largely demilitarized after the Rush–Bagot Treaty was ratified in 1818.
 As a result, most of the naval vessels were sold or abandoned.

 The lake became a hub of commercial activity following the War of 1812 with canal building on both sides of the border and significant sailing and steamer commerce.

-Sailing commerce on Lake Ontario was initially significant but declined relative to the other Great Lakes after the mid-19th century as the centers of colonialist agriculture, timbering, and mining moved farther west.
+Sailing commerce on Lake Ontario was initially significant but declined relative to the other Great Lakes after the mid-19th century as the centres of colonialist agriculture, timbering, and mining moved farther west.
 After the Erie Canal opened, much of the movement of people and commodities between the East Coast and the Great Lakes circumvented Lake Ontario.
 Oswego remained an important port on Lake Ontario during this time because the Oswego Canal allowed shippers to connect to the Erie Canal while avoiding bottlenecks at Buffalo, New York.
-Kingston, Clayton, and Oswego were major 19th century wooden shipbuilding centers on Lake Ontario.
+Kingston, Clayton, and Oswego were major 19th century wooden shipbuilding centres on Lake Ontario.
 Oil and coal were important commodities shipped on Lake Ontario through the early 20th century.
 In the late 19th and early 20th centuries, a type of scow known as a stone hooker was in operation on the northwest shore, particularly around Port Credit and Bronte.
 Stonehooking was the practice of raking flat fragments of Dundas shale from the shallow lake floor of the area for use in construction, particularly in the growing city of Toronto.

 The Frontenac was the first steamer on Lake Ontario and the Great Lakes.
 This ship was launched in September 1816 from Finkle's Point (now Bath) near Kingston, ON.
-Frontenac was constructed by two shipbuilders who had worked for the Americans during the War of 1812 and captained by a former Royal Navy sailing master.
+Frontenac was constructed by two shipbuilders who had worked for the Americans during the War of 1812 and was captained by a former Royal Navy sailing master.
 The Americans at Sackets Harbor launched a smaller steamship, the Ontario, in March 1817.

-As bulk cargoes became increasingly important in Great lakes commerce and the number of improved harbors increased, so did propeller ships.
-The number of propeller ships exceed the number of side-wheel steamers by circa 1857.
+As bulk cargoes became increasingly important in Great Lakes commerce and the number of improved harbours increased, so did propeller ships.
+The number of propeller ships exceeded the number of side-wheel steamers by circa 1857.
 The Vandalia was the first propeller ship on the Great Lakes and the second in the United States.
 Launched at Oswego in 1841, Vandalias propeller was designed by John Ericsson.
 Steamer activity peaked in the mid-19th century before competition from railway lines.

 Iron hull construction developed on Lake Ontario during the mid-19th century but did not become widespread until the early 20th century.
 The first iron-hulled ship on the Great Lakes, the British paddle-wheel gunboat HMS Mohawk, was launched at Kingston in 1843.
 The Passport and the Magnet, both built for the Royal Mail Line, were launched at Kingston in 1846 and at Niagara in 1847, respectively.